grahamhoyes/homelab/ansible/README.md

 Various settings and defaults are in [inventory/group_vars](inventory/group_vars/), separated by resource type.

-Settings for k3s itself are in [vars/k3s.yaml](vars/k3s.yaml), as these can't be loaded until the VMs are created part way through the playbook.
+Settings for k3s itself are in [vars/k3s.yaml](vars/k3s.yaml), as these can't be loaded until the VMs are created.

 ### Secrets